 Conclusions

 In this explorative work, the reuse of SFD ash was studied for the synthesis of three Ni-Mo impregnated catalysts, tested for the DO reaction of rapeseed oil for green diesel production.
-XRF showed the increase in the Si/Al ratio after the ashes acid washing, fundamental for zeolites synthesis; XRD patterns of the ZSFD confirmed zeolitic phase formation (analcime).
-Experimental DO results proved that the Ni-Mo/AWSFD catalyst was the best one in terms of DO Diesel Yield (55.1%) and Conversion (79.5%); this was explained by the higher specific surface area of the catalyst, compared to those of Ni-Mo/ASFD and Ni-Mo/ZSFD.
-Therefore, AWSFD proved to be the best support, and this would lead to the avoidance of a zeolite synthesis step.
-As a catalyst circularly produced from by-products, Ni-Mo/AWSFD has interesting perspectives for future studies to refine and improve catalytic properties.
+XRF showed the increase in the Si/Al ratio after the acid washing of ashes, fundamental for zeolites synthesis; XRD patterns of the ZSFD confirmed zeolitic phase formation (analcime).
+Experimental DO results proved that the Ni-Mo/AWSFD catalyst was the best one in terms of DO Diesel Yield (55.1%) and Conversion (79.5%); this result was explained by the higher specific surface area of the catalyst, compared to those of Ni-Mo/ASFD and Ni-Mo/ZSFD.
+Therefore, AWSFD proved to be the best support, which would lead to avoiding a zeolite synthesis step.
+As a catalyst circularly produced from by-products, Ni-Mo/AWSFD has interesting perspectives for future studies varying the concentration of the active phase, adding possible promoters, and testing the support with other active phases with the aim of refining and improving the catalytic properties.

 Acknowledgments